DefiLlama/docs/list-your-project/other-dashboards/README.md

 Follow these rules when writing adapters:

 * **Prefer on-chain data**: Use on-chain event logs and contract calls where possible.
 We are stricter about this for chains where we maintain our own indexer, or where there is significant volume/fees, or where you suspect wash trading.
-* **Use `pullHourly: true`**: This avoids recomputing data for the same time period repeatedly, and provides more granular hourly data.
+* **Use `pullHourly: true`** (version 2 adapters only): This avoids recomputing data for the same time period repeatedly, and provides more granular hourly data.
 * **Never swallow errors**: It's better to fail than to return incorrect data.
 If a small chain with $10K volume fails, it shouldn't break an adapter that tracks $100M daily on other chains — return 0 for the failing chain.
 * **Use/add helper code**: When multiple adapters use similar logic, extract it into shared helpers.
 * **No npm dependencies**: Do not add npm packages.
 This leads to bloat.